TheMedo/recipe-search/README.md

 # Welcome to Recipe Search!

 Recipe Search is a simple **showcase** app that implements the latest architectural patterns and design trends that the Android platform has to offer.
 It can be used as an example to quickly bootstrap a new project.

 ## Usage

 - Checkout the code
-- Add a `local.properties` file in the root of the project and add two lines:
+- Add or edit the `local.properties` file in the root of the project by adding:
--- `edamamApiId="YOUR_API_ID" `
+- `edamamApiId="YOUR_API_ID"`
--- `edamamApiKey="YOUR_API_KEY"`
+- `edamamApiKey="YOUR_API_KEY"`
 - Sync project with gradle files
 - Run the app

 You can obtain your API keys from [Edamam's website](https://developer.edamam.com/edamam-recipe-api) by creating a free Developer account.

 ## Features